lizargall/lizargall/README.md

 My GitHub history is not very long, as most of my contributions have been through Meta.
 If you go to [Project Aria Tools Actions](https://github.com/facebookresearch/projectaria_tools/actions?page=6) and look at workflows from July 15 2024 or earlier, many of the updates with {Documentation} in the title have been created by me.

+## How I approach Technical Writing
+### Documentation is everywhere
+I train, inspire and empower SMEs to create stronger documentation.
+Whether the content is for websites, manuals or in the code.
+The need for clear documentation, comments and f-strings will become stronger when LLMs interrogate code.
+LLMs can provide valuable insights, but only if the code is adequately documented.

+### Greenfield or legacy documentation
+I use data based decision making, stakeholder engagement and content marketing strategies to create documentation, training and websites.
+Breaking ground for new products or transforming old content into revitalized experiences.

+### Your organization is unique
+I thrive learning about new processes, software, and what matters to your experts and audiences.
+To write effectively for an organization, it's essential to listen deeply and get hands on experience with their products.

 ## As a human
 Paraphrased from [lizargall.com](https://lizargall.com)